rafiarrafif/Python-CLI-Library-Management/readme.md

 [![Python](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/) [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE) [![Made with Love](https://img.shields.io/badge/made%20with-%E2%9D%A4-red.svg)](https://github.com/username/library-system-cli)

-> _"A library so simple, even my cat could use it... if she could read."_ 🐱
+> _"A library is not a luxury but one of the necessities of life."_ - Henry Ward Beecher

 A minimalist command-line library management system built with Python.
 Yes, it's simple.
 No, it won't make you coffee.
 But hey, it manages books! 📖